strapi/strapi/docs/3.0.0-beta.x/concepts/concepts.md

 ## Plugin

 A plugin is like a small independent sub-application.
 It has its own business logic with dedicated models, controllers, services, middlewares or hooks.
-It can also provide a UI form the
+It can also have it's own UI integrated in the admin panel.

 ::: note
 Please refer to the [plugins documentation](../plugin-development/quick-start.md) for more informations.